gaomingzhao666/random-menu-app/README.md

 <!-- PROJECT SCREENSHOT -->

-What do you prefer to eat today, If you hard to choose try Random-Food-Menu, which is a web application that integrates only HTML/CSS/Native ECMAScript in one file and all data storage in localStorage with zero dependencies.
+Random-Menu is a wonderful tool that helps you to make a good choice about what stuff to eat today, It is a web application that integrates only HTML/CSS/Native ECMAScript in one file and all data storage in localStorage with zero dependencies.

 <p align="right"> (<a href="#readme-top">back to top</a>)</p>